Penis health: Identify and prevent problems

 - Know your medications.
 Discuss medication use and possible side effects with your doctor.

 - Pay attention to your mental health.
-Seek treatment for depression and other mental health conditions.
+Seek treatment for depression, anxiety or other mental health conditions.

 Not all penis problems can be prevented.
 However, routinely examining your penis can give you greater awareness of the condition of your penis and help you detect changes.
 Regular checkups also can help ensure that problems affecting your penis are diagnosed as soon as possible.